kasparsd/pgp-quick/readme.md

-# PGP Encrypt/Decrypt Clipboard
+# PGP Encrypt, Decrypt, Sign and Verify Clipboard

-A set of bash scripts to simplify the encryption and decryption of any content you have copied to the clipboard.
-Automatically searches the [pgp.mit.edu keyserver](https://pgp.mit.edu/) for unknown recipients.
+A set of bash scripts to simplify the encryption, decryption, signing and verification of any content you have copied to the clipboard.
+Automatically searches the [pgp.mit.edu keyserver](https://pgp.mit.edu/) for unknown recipients during encryption.

 ![Screenshot of the terminal output](screenshot.png)